-BPA, bisphenol A. is an industrial chemical (sometimes referred to as an environmental estrogen or an endocrinal disruptor) used to make plastic food containers, including among other things, water bottles and baby bottles.
+Bisphenol A. (BPA) is an industrial chemical (sometimes referred to as an environmental estrogen or an endocrinal disruptor) used to make plastic food containers including, among other things, water bottles and baby bottles.

-Science Daily reports that the temperature of the contents of the container is more important than the age of the container when it comes to likelihood of leaching toxins.
-The cumulative affect of this toxin on the human body is not certain, but scientists believe that there definitely is an adverse affect.
+Science Daily reports that the temperature of the contents of the container is more important than the age of the container when it comes to the likelihood of leaching toxins.
+The cumulative effect of this toxin on the human body is not certain, but scientists believe that there definitely is an adverse effect.

 While BPA is not the only harmful chemical suspected of causing health problems, it is the most common in the many different products most people use.
-Research has found that BPA is found in 90% of the urine samples of Americans in levels considered harmful.
+Research has found that levels of BPA that are considered harmful are found in 90% of the urine samples of Americans.

 It would seem there are worse things to be found in factory packed vegetables and fruits than worms, bugs, and mouse or rat feces these days.

 As Tom Philpott writes for Mother Jones, this research “strongly suggests that at least some of our obesity problem stems not from personal choice but rather from decisions made behind closed doors by the food and chemical industries, which have found it profitable to put this stuff in our food containers.”

 National Study of Children Finds the Link Between BPA and Obesity Affecting Only White Children